What is the best dehumidifier ?

 Which dehumidifier is the best

 Although both types of dehumidifier will work, a Desiccant dehumidifier will probably be the most effective in cooler houses or rooms as it’s more efficient at lower temperatures.
-Working effectively from only one degree Centigrade (32F) upwards, it will extract more moisture than its counterpart.
+Working effectively from only one degree centigrade (32F) upwards, it will extract more moisture than its counterpart.
 For example a 7 litre (14 Pint) rated Desiccant will extract more water than a 30 litre a day rated compressor based dehumidifier.
 If however your house is warm say above 16º C (59F) the new range of dehumidifiers like the Meaco low power consumption series listed below can also be an excellent choice.

-- For very low power consumption a Meaco Low Energy dehumidifier is fantastic choice as long as you heat your home above 15ºC.
+- For very low power consumption a modern compressor based Meaco Low Energy dehumidifier is fantastic choice as long as you heat your home above 15ºC.
 This super efficient compressor based dehumidifier comes in a 12L 165 watt version, and the larger 20L 255 watt model.
 Suitable for 3 – 5 bedroom houses respectively.
 User manual here.

 Actually this isn’t so much a specific dehumidifier as a method of buying.
 I have literally lost count now of the number of people that wander into a DIY chain or large over the counter tool company and panic buy what they offer.
 Don’t.
 Often the dehumidifiers are overpriced, poor quality, or too small.
 Many is the time that a customer or tenant with damp problems, will say to me after I point out their roof leak is actually condensation, “well I have a dehumidifier”.
 Then wheel out some god awful cheap waste of space on wheels that simply won’t do the job.